eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 If an error prevents us from creating the user, we won't even notice.

 It's all too easy to do this and I've encountered it many times in code I'm reading.

 This situation is actually *worse* than exceptions, because the program will just keep running as if the user had been successfully created.
-Eventually, another part of the system will probably run into trouble because of this and return an error, but it'll be hard to trace back to this source[^source].
+Eventually, another part of the system will probably request details about the user and run into trouble.
+At that point an error will finally be returned (hopefully), but it'll have occurred in a completely different part of the system so tracing it back to the source will be difficult[^source].

 Even in cases where the function returns a value, forgetting the `if err != nil` block is possible and can be catastrophic.

 Here's a perfectly solid, idiomatic function that returns all usernames in the database, or an error if the database wasn't able to fetch them.
-When it hits an error case, it returns the error along with an empty slice.
+If it hits an error case, it returns the error along with an empty slice.

 ```go
 func getAllUsernames(db Database) ([]string, error) {